2015 Indianapolis 500: Carb Day — Friday May 22

+Following the James Hinchcliffe crash on Monday, supplemental anti-intrusion plates were made mandatory.
+The plates, attached to the rear leg of the lower front wishbones at their mounting points, was engineered to reduce the likelihood of the wishbone members piercing the tub of the chassis.
+In 2025, a second anti-intrusion plates would be added to each side.

-Carb day opened with news that Carlos Huertas had not been medically cleared to race due to an inner ear condition.
-Tristan Vautier was named to replace him in the number 18 car and was moved to the rear of the field for the race.
+Carb Day opened with the news that Carlos Huertas had not been medically cleared to race due to an inner ear condition.
+Tristan Vautier was named to replace him in the #18 car and the car was moved to the rear of the grid for race day.
 Vautier had driven in a substitution role for James Davison during time trials, but was scheduled to fly to Silverstone for an endurance race.
-Vautier was at O'Hare International Airport in Chicago, Illinois waiting for his plane to Silverstone, England when he got a telephone call to return to Indianapolis.
+Vautier was at O'Hare International Airport in Chicago waiting for his plane to England when he got a telephone call to return to Indianapolis.

 The Carb Day practice session saw Will Power set the fastest lap of the day with a lap of 229.020 mph.
 No major incidents occurred during this session.